krysiakpawel/airport/README.md

 and real-time weather information from the same area, to determine possibilities for aviation operation.
 Project covers (simplyfied) working daily basis routine at the airport, and covers following departments
 - Ground, Cleaning, Catering, Fueling, Passeneger and Maintenance.
-After creating a Loading Supervisor in DB, it is possible to assign specific aircraft to turnaround, which leads to sending to assigned Loading SUpervisor an e-mail notification about aircraft information.
+After creating a Loading Supervisor in DB, it is possible to assign specific aircraft to turnaround, which leads to sending to assigned Loading Supervisor an e-mail notification about aircraft information.
 If the aircraft is ready to be push back onto taxiway, program automatically checks latest weather to specify if further aviation operations are possible.
 Due to used Scheduler, weather is updated every 5 minutes to provide always most accurate weather.